The window project has now completed successfully.

 What’s with the Double Glazing?

 This is an innovative but practical way of protecting the historical glass from the deterioration that comes through temperature and humidity changes from the weather.
-The windows will still be visible from the outside, and the renovation work should last much longer.
+The windows are still be visible from the outside, and the renovation work should last much longer.

 What’s the detailed programme?